nextstrain/docs.nextstrain.org/src/reference/faq.rst

 What happened to the "native" runtime?
 ----------------------------------------

-Up until Nextstrain CLI version 5.0.0, the name of the "native" runtime has been debated internally.
-In CLI version 5.0.0, **it was renamed to "ambient"** and we will use the new name going forwards.
+The "native" runtime was **renamed to "ambient"** in Nextstrain CLI version 5.0.0, and we will use the new name going forwards.
+The suitability of the "native" name had long been discussed within the Nextstrain team.

 "Native" as a software term is typically used to describe software that can run without emulation, in other words optimized for your computer's processor.